 - Consider a project to provide electric charging stations in the HSC and Hospital garages.

-- Investigate metrics for facility greenhouse gas emission tracking
+- Investigate metrics of facility greenhouse gas emission tracking.

-- Develop new renewable energy scope of work based on audit, include solar and electric vehicle charging stations
+- Develop new rechargeable renewable energy scope of work based on the audit; investigate infrastructure projects to support electrics.